IsaacScript/isaacscript/packages/docs/docs/main/custom-stages.md

 project/customStages/foo.xml
 ```

+(This assumes that your mod is called "project" and your custom stage is called "foo".)

+You don't need to save/include the corresponding STB file; all IsaacScript needs is the XML.

-(This assumes that your mod is called "project" and your custom stage is called "foo".
-Note that you can actually save the XML file anywhere you like, as long as the path lines up with what you specify in the `tsconfig.json` file.
-You probably shouldn't put it in your "mod" directory though, since this file does not actually need to be uploaded to the Steam Workshop.)
+Note that you can actually save the XML file anywhere you like, as long as the path lines up with what you specify in the `tsconfig.json` file (more on that later).
+You probably shouldn't put it in your "mod" directory though, since the XML file does not actually need to be uploaded to the Steam Workshop.

 <br />